Poles in Lithuania: Interwar period and Second World War (1918–1944)

 In interwar Lithuania, people declaring Polish ethnicity were officially described as Polonized Lithuanians who needed to be re-Lithuanized, Polish-owned land was confiscated, Polish religious services, schools, publications and voting rights were restricted.
-According to the Lithuanian census of 1923 (not including Vilnius and Klaipėda regions), there were 65,600 Poles in Lithuania (3.2% of the total population).
-Although according to Polish Election Committee in fact the number of Poles was 202,026, so about 10% of total population.
+According to the 1923 Lithuanian census (without Vilnius and Klaipėda regions), there were 65,600 Poles in Lithuania (3.2% of the total population).
+However, according to Polish Election Committee the number of Poles was actually 202,026, so about 10% of total population.
 The Poles were concentrated in the districts of Kaunas, Kėdainiai, Kaišiadorys and Ukmergė, in each of which they constituted 20–30% of the population.
 In 1919, Poles owned 90% of estates larger than 100 ha.
 By 1928, 2,997 large estates with a total area of 555,207 ha were parceled out, and 52,935 new farms were created in their place and given to Lithuanian peasants.

 Many Poles in Lithuania were signed in as Lithuanians in their passports, and as a result, they also were forced to attend Lithuanian schools.
-Polish education was organized by the "Pochodnia".
+Polish education was organized by the Pochodnia.
 After the establishment of Valdemaras regime in 1926, 58 Polish schools were closed, many Poles were incarcerated, and Polish newspapers were placed under strict censorship.
 Poles also had difficult access to higher education.
 Over time, the Polish language was also removed from the Church and seminaries.
 The most tragic episode in the history of Poles in interwar Lithuania was an anti-Polish demonstration organized by the Lithuanian Riflemen's Union on May 23, 1930 in Kaunas, which turned into a riot.

-A large portion of the Vilnius area was part of the Second Polish Republic during the interwar period, particularly the area of the Republic of Central Lithuania, which had a significant Polish speaking population.